 For designs using more than 1 baseplate, continue with the next baseplate of the design.

-After all baseplates have been filled, connect them using the provided dovetail plate connectors as shown below.
+After all baseplates have been filled, connect them using the provided plate connectors as shown below.
 You can then fasten them together using sturdy, clear tape on the back of the plates.
 Foam board can be used to provide more support for the connected plates.
-With the plates connected together, you can then frame the design for display.
+With the plates connected together you can then frame the design for display.
 (The example below uses 4 plates.)
-Since the size of Pixelhobby designs can range in size, you might consider the frames sold in craft stores which are sold in 1" increments per side.
+Since the size of designs can range in size, you might consider the frames sold in craft stores and online which are sold in 1" increments per side.

-For the best results, try to keep the pixels straight as you place them.
-When filling a large group of the same color, it is usually good to place a row of pixels, and then work off that row.
+To reduce visible seams between plates, try to keep the pixels aligned as you place them.
+When filling a large group of the same color it is usually good to place a row of pixels, and then work off that row.
 Be sure the initial row is straight.
-By keeping the pixels straight, the edges on adjoining plates will appear more seamless.

 To keep the baseplate from moving while placing pixels, try using a low-adhesion, transparent glue.
-An example of a product of this type is the 2 Way Glue product made by ZIG Memory Systems.
-Apply a small amount of the glue (no more than 3 or 4 small drops) to the back of the baseplate, allow it to completely dry, and then position the plate on the design sheet.
+An example is the 2 Way Glue product made by ZIG Memory Systems.
+Apply a very small amount of the glue (no more than 3 or 4 small drops) to the back of the baseplate, allow it to completely dry, and then position the plate over the design sheet.
 You should test the plate on a blank sheet of paper after the glue has dried to verify that it will not permanently stick to the design sheet.
 We carry the above mentioned glue as an accessory.

 The best tweezers to use are those that have a fairly narrow, sturdy tip.
 That type makes it easier to place a pixel next to pixels already on the baseplate.
 Also, tweezers with smooth 'grabbing' surfaces are better since they are less likely to scratch/dent the top and sides of the pixel.